malikalessa/ISMIS/README.md

 ### How to use

 The implementation for all the experiments used in this work are listed in this repository.
-  * main.py : to run XENIA
+  * main.py : to run ISMIS

 ## Replicate the Experiments

-To replicate the experiments of this work, the models and datasets that have been saved in [Datasets and Models](https://drive.google.com/drive/folders/1TUCquwp-mB4UVcJrnoHkRQKkCKKJ407n) can be used.
+To replicate the experiments of this work, the models and datasets that have been saved in [Datasets and Models]  can be used.
 Global Variable are saved in Conf.conf :

 * ###### TRAIN_BASELINE = 0   &emsp;        #1 train baseline with hyperopt <br />
 * ###### CREATE_ADVERSARIAL_SET=0 &emsp;  #if 1 create the adversarial samples <br />